Howard M. Baldrige

-Howard Malcolm Baldrige or H. Malcolm Baldrige (June 23, 1894 – January 19, 1985) was a Republican politician from Nebraska.
+Howard Malcolm Baldrige (June 23, 1894 – January 19, 1985) was an American politician.
+He was a Republican from Nebraska.

 Biography

 Early life and ancestors

-Baldrige was born on June 23, 1894 in Omaha, Nebraska, the son of Nebraska state senator Howard Hammond Baldrige (1864–1928) and Letitia Blanche Coffey.
+Baldrige was born on June 23, 1894, in Omaha, Nebraska, the son of Nebraska state senator Howard Hammond Baldrige (1864–1928) and Letitia Blanche Coffey.

 Education

 Baldrige graduated from Omaha High School in 1912.
 He attended Phillips Academy in Andover, Massachusetts, in 1914 and he graduated in 1918 from Yale University in New Haven, Connecticut where he was a member of Skull and Bones and captain of the wrestling team.
 He was also a member of Psi Upsilon and was a letterman in football at Yale.

 In World War I, he served as captain of Battery F, Three Hundred and Thirty-eighth Field Artillery for the United States.
-In 1921, he graduated from University of Nebraska–Lincoln College of Law and was admitted to the bar, setting up practice in Omaha.
+In 1921, he graduated from the University of Nebraska College of Law and was admitted to the bar, setting up practice in Omaha.